 Constraints:

 1 <= n <= 9Problem Overview: Place n queens on an n x n chessboard so that no two queens attack each other.
-Queens attack along rows, columns, and diagonals.
-The task is to return every valid board configuration.
+A queen attacks horizontally, vertically, and diagonally, so every placement must avoid conflicts in the same column or diagonal.

-Approach 1: Backtracking with Row-wise Construction (Time: ~O(N!), Space: O(N))
+Approach 1: Backtracking with Row-wise Construction (Time: O(N!), Space: O(N) to O(Nยฒ))

-Approach 2: Bit Manipulation Optimization (Time: ~O(N!), Space: O(N))
+Approach 2: Bit Manipulation Optimization (Time: O(N!), Space: O(N))

 | Approach | Time | Space | When to Use |